 We have included some useful tools to allow you to easily manage your layout and use your favorite PowerPoint preferences.
 It is also here where you can decide to show the control bar in your slides, displaying the number of votes received, when the poll is in waiting and when you already have voting results in the slide.

-Check this video from timestamp 03:02 for a quick explanation of PowerPoint preferences.
+Check this video from timestamp 10:14 onwards for an explanation of PowerPoint preferences.

 Select the ‘Preferences’ option from the PowerPoint ribbon.

 A pop-up box will appear that looks like this: